 This post contains affiliate links, to find out more information, please read my affiliate disclosure

-In this article I will be taking a closer look at 8 of the best electric bikes for commuting, but why are e-bikes suddenly becoming a viable alternative to the car or public transport?
+In this article, I’ll be taking a look at 8 of the best electric bikes for commuting currently available for under £2000.
+Plus I’ll explain why e-bikes are becoming a viable alternative to using a car or public transport.

 A lot has changed in the world over the last few months, and when we start to emerge from the current crisis things are going to be different.
 But it’s not all bad news, the UK government has recently announced that it will be investing £2 billion in walking and cycling to ease the pressure off public transport in light of the COVID-19 Pandemic.